 The soil organic and mineral composition, represented by the vis-NIR spectra, were the most important predictors in the models for fungal relative abundance and community diversity.
 Additionally, total organic carbon and pH were important predictors of fungal diversity and the relative abundance of Ascomycota and Basidiomycota.
-Although most soil fungi do not require strict pH ranges for habitation and growth (??), some basophilic or acidophilic fungi are sensitive to changes in pH (?) and saprophytic fungi are thought to be more sensitive to soil pH, compared to other fungi (?).
+Although most soil fungi do not require strict pH ranges for habitation and growth (Rousk et al., 2009; Zhao and Shen, 2018), some basophilic or acidophilic fungi are sensitive to changes in pH (Gai et al., 2006), and saprophytic fungi are thought to be more sensitive to soil pH compared to other fungi (Kivlin and Hawkes, 2016).
 Soil bulk density was an important predictor of fungal diversity and the relative abundance of Glomeromycota.
-Many fungi, including those that form arbuscular mycorrhiza, such as Glomeromycota, infect plants roots achieving mutualistic symbiosis (?).
+Many fungi, including those that form arbuscular mycorrhiza, such as Glomeromycota, infect plants roots achieving mutualistic symbiosis (Schubler et al., 2001).
 Denser soil bulk density could reduce the availability of soil nutrients and water, leading to poor development of plant roots and a smaller infection rate for the symbiosis.
-The PI and evapotranspiration were the most important climatic predictors of fungal abundance and diversity in the models.
-PI represents the soil-water balance which has been shown to affect soil microbial growth at various studies (?????).
-Because soil-water stress could strongly restrict microbial activity and distribution by controlling the availability of soil nutrients, pH and oxygen (?).
+PI and evapotranspiration were the most important climatic predictors of fungal abundance and diversity in the models.
+PI represents the soil-water balance, which has been shown to affect soil microbial growth in various studies (Bachar et al., 2010; Blankinship et al., 2011; Maestre et al., 2015; Delgadobaquerizo et al., 2018b) because soil-water stress could strongly restrict microbial activity and distribution by controlling the availability of soil nutrients, pH and oxygen (Delgadobaquerizo et al., 2018b).
 NPP and Fpar-e were important predictors of fungal diversity and the relative abundance of the five dominant phyla.
 Larger values of NPP and Fpar-e occur due to greater biomass production and thus more accumulation of litter and coarse organic matter in soil.
-Soil fungi are some of the decomposers of litter and soil organic matter, including cellulose and lignin, which are often resistant to bacterial decomposition (??).
+Soil fungi are some of the decomposers of litter and soil organic matter, including cellulose and lignin, which are often resistant to bacterial decomposition (Treseder and Lennon, 2015; Nicolas et al., 2019).